-In this aspect, veterinary medicine seems leaps ahead of human.
-This vaccine is intended for melanoma, or a type of skin cancer.
-Since dogs spend most of their time exposed to the sun without any kind of sunscreen, they can be susceptible to melanoma.
+In this aspect, veterinary medicine seems leaps ahead of us humans, with vets now able to vaccinate against some forms of cancer.
+The vaccine is intended for melanoma, a type of skin cancer, and is considered a huge breakthrough in animal welfare, particularly for dogs.
+Our four-legged friends are particularly susceptible to melanoma because they can spend a lot of time exposed to the sun without any kind of protection.

-I know!!!
-Because Chinese medicine isn’t just for people.
-It can be used to treat ailments ranging from hip dysplasia to chronic degenerative joint disease.
-It has become ever increasing in the vet world and many are learning how to practice it themselves.
+That’s right, traditional Chinese medicine isn’t just for people.
+Acupuncture can be used to treat ailments ranging from hip dysplasia to chronic degenerative joint disease.
+It has become increasingly popular in the veterinary world, and many are learning how to practise it themselves.

-We’ve all seen the yogurt ads where probiotics were shown to naturally help the digestive process.
-However, the average pet owner just can’t crack open a carton of yogurt and feed it to their pets.
-No worries, the probiotic industry has many options for pets.
+We’ve all seen the yoghurt ads where probiotics are shown to naturally help the digestive process.
+However, the average pet owner just can’t crack open a carton of yoghurt and feed it to their pets.

-Not just the stuff of daytime talk shows, paternity testing has now come to pets.
-The University of Portsmouth is on the verge of launching a service that offers just that, a paternity test for dogs.
-Along with other DNA testing, dog owners can now test their dogs DNA to complete a paternity test as well as genetic tests that look for recessive genes that can lead to canine illnesses in certain breeds.
+Not just the stuff of daytime talk shows, paternity testing has now come to the world of pets.
+The University of Portsmouth is on the verge of launching a service that offers just that: a paternity test for dogs.
+Along with other DNA testing, dog owners can now test their dog’s DNA to complete a paternity test, as well as genetic tests that look for recessive genes that can lead to canine illnesses in certain breeds.
+Clever stuff!

 - Dogs have about 100 different facial expressions, most of them made with the ears.